The impact of faint AGN discovered by JWST on reionization: Results and Discussion

 Our radiative transfer simulations with \atmf\ are performed by post-processing hydro-dynamical simulations performed with the homogeneous UV background from \citet{Puchwein-2023}.
 The inhomogeneous photo-heating during reionization and its effects on the thermal state of the IGM and the corresponding different hydrodynamic responses are not considered.
 As discussed in previous papers describing our \at\ simulations, the pressure smoothing scale of the IGM is relatively small, and the decoupling does not greatly influence the large-scale spatial distribution of neutral and ionized regions \citep{Kulkarni2015, Puchwein-2023}.
 Conversely, these simulations are significantly faster and enable careful calibration of the \lya\ forest data. \citep{Kulkarni-2019, Keating-2019}. \citet{Puchwein-2023} have proposed a hybrid approach where the hydrodynamic response of the IGM to inhomogeneous reionization is iteratively captured.
 This is done by employing hydro-simulations post-processed with \textsc{aton}, then re-running these simulations with spatially varying photo-heating rates derived from the post-processed outputs.

 The AGN properties implemented in our models involved some rather simplistic choices, most notably fixing the AGN contribution to the ionizing emissivity to a fixed fraction independent of redshift, fixing the duty cycle independent of halo mass, and choosing a fixed halo occupation fraction.
 While plausible first guesses, these could and should undoubtedly be varied in future work.
+As seen in the differences between QSO-assisted and QSO-only models, these assumptions do not only affect the thermal history of the IGM but also have a strong effect on the flux CDF.
 The spectral representation of the faint AGN should be also considered a first best guess, anchored in what we know about much brighter QSO at lower redshift, which could and should be varied in future work.

 The choice representing the energy of the ionizing photons produced by AGN and massive stars with just four frequency bins was necessitated by resource limitations and the calibration to the \lya\ forest simulation requiring several iterations of the simulations.
 Rerunning the simulations with more frequency bins to better handle the spectral hardening of ionizing UV background would be a worthwhile but resource-intensive project.
+Our QSO models should be seen as a pilot study.

 The limited box size of the simulation restricts the inclusion of brighter QSOs, while the available resolution of our simulation results in predictions that are not fully converged, which in particular affects the accurate modelling of the mean-free path of ionizing photons \citep{Feron-2024}.